spacepy/dbprocessing/docs/scripts.rst

 Show files in database but not on disk.
 Additionally, this can remove files from the db that are only in the db.

-.. option:: -s <date>, --startDate <date> Date to start reprocessing (e.g. 2012-10-02)
+.. option:: -s <date>, --startDate <date>

+   Date to start reprocessing (e.g. 2012-10-02)

-.. option:: -e <date>, --endDate <date> Date to end reprocessing (e.g. 2012-10-25)
+.. option:: -e <date>, --endDate <date>

+   Date to end reprocessing (e.g. 2012-10-25)

-.. option:: -f, --fix Fix the database exists_on_disk field
+.. option:: -f, --fix

+   Fix the database exists_on_disk field

-.. option:: -m <dbname>, --mission <dbname> elected mission database
+.. option:: -m <dbname>, --mission <dbname>

+   Selected mission database

-.. option:: --echo echo sql queries for debugging
+.. option:: --echo

+   echo sql queries for debugging

-.. option:: -n, --newest Only check the newest files
+.. option:: -n, --newest

+   Only check the newest files

-.. option:: --startID The File id to start on
+.. option:: --startID <file_id>

+   The File id to start on

-.. option:: -v, --verbose Print out each file as it is checked
+.. option:: -v, --verbose

+   Print out each file as it is checked

 .. _scripts_DBRunner: